-Take into account the how far the surge protector is from the outlet and find a cord length to match.
+Take into account how far the surge protector is from the outlet and find a cord length to match.

 There are a variety of shapes and sizes including strips, plug-in taps, compact and portable designs.
 If you're working around furniture, select a style with a low-profile plug, space-saving design or wall mounting capabilities.

 SURGE PROTECTOR WITH USB: Consider how many USB ports (if any) you need and pay attention to the Amps.
 For charging a phone or other small device, only one amp (1A) is needed.
 However, if you're looking for a surge protector with USB, it is better to purchase one with at least 2A of charging power because it charges much faster.